-If you are a patient or member of the public who would like more information on choice then please refer to NHS Choices.
+If you are a patient or member of the public who would like more information on choice then please visit the NHS website.

 You can also contact us at firstname.lastname@example.org for guidance, advice or information, or if you have any concerns about how well choice is working for patients.